1993–94 Cleveland Cavaliers season

 The 1993–94 Cleveland Cavaliers season was the 24th season for the Cleveland Cavaliers in the National Basketball Association.

+Season summary

+Off-season

 The Cavaliers had the 22nd overall pick in the 1993 NBA draft, and selected small forward Chris Mills from the University of Arizona, acquired Tyrone Hill from the Golden State Warriors during the off-season, and signed free agent Rod Higgins in December.
 The team also hired Mike Fratello as their new head coach.